 Laylat al-Qadr Inspires Reading

 It’s believed that what you do on the Night of Power has more spiritual significance than anything you do on any other day or night.
 Because this night is so powerful, many people stay up all night.
-Many Muslims spend the night reading the Quran.
+Many spend the night reading the Quran.
 Encouraging reading is a wonderful thing.

 Why Does New York Latin Culture Magazine Cover Islam?